Skip to main content

 This foundational concept of extended liability is critical.
 It moves the conversation beyond immediate blame and toward a more comprehensive understanding of data stewardship.
 Employers are expected to act as vigilant guardians of your sensitive information.
 This guardianship involves a proactive and continuous process of vetting their partners, establishing clear contractual obligations, and maintaining oversight of how your data is handled.

-The convenience of outsourcing a does not absolve the employer of their fundamental duty of care.
+The convenience of outsourcing a wellness program does not absolve the employer of their fundamental duty of care.
 The legal system increasingly views the employer as the ultimate custodian of employee data, a reality that shapes the entire landscape of corporate wellness programs and data privacy.

 The Employer’s Duty of Care